 A Dual-Flow Attentive Network with Feature Crossing for Chained Trip Purpose Inference

-Trip purpose is essential information supporting many downstream tasks in intelligent transportation systems, such as travel behaviour comprehension, location-based service, and urban planning.
-The observation of trip purpose is a necessary aspect of travel surveys, as it is difficult to obtain clear annotated purposes by another approach.
-However, the limitations of sampling volume, survey budget, and survey frequency make it difficult to rely solely on travel surveys in the era of big data.
-There has long been a demand for methods to accurately infer trip purpose.
-An accurate, generalizable, and robust inference method for trip purpose can be the solid first step towards wide and diverse applications.
-Existing studies have made significant efforts to reveal features correlated with the trip purpose and leverage chaining patterns between trips.
-However, geographic contextual information has not often been considered.
-The spatial correlations and chaining patterns hidden in travelled zones are worth further exploration.
-Additionally, complex activity-zone interactions have not been considered in previous models.
-In terms of the trip chain level, the generation of a trip could not be only correlated to its directly associated zones but also the zones before or after it, and vice versa.
-Here, we propose a framework-Dual-Flow Attentive Network with Feature Crossing (DACross), specifically for chained trip purpose inference.
-We form trip chains based on a new modelling perspective that treats trip activities and travelled geographic zones as two chains with interactions.
-Correspondingly, we propose DACross, which consists of two parallel attentive branches and a co-attentive feature crossing module, for fully learning intra- and inter-chain dependencies.
-We conducted extensive experiments on four large-scale real-world datasets to evaluate not only the performance of DACross but also the generalizability of the proposed framework among different cities and various scenarios.
-Experimental results prove the overall superiority of the proposed DACross.
+Trip purpose is essential information supporting tasks in intelligent transportation systems, such as travel behaviour comprehension, location-based service, and urban planning.
+The observation of trip purpose is a necessary aspect of travel surveys.
+However, owing to the sampling volume, survey budget, and survey frequency, relying solely on travel surveys in the era of big data is a difficult task.
+There has long been a demand for an accurate, generalizable, and robust inference method for trip purposes.
+Although existing studies contributed significant efforts to improve the trip purpose inference, the potential of leveraging the trip chain is insufficient.
+The spatial correlations and chaining patterns hidden in travelled zones are worthy of further exploration.
+The unequal importance within trip chains has not been clearly represented.
+Additionally, complex activity-zone mutual interdependence has not been considered in previous models.
+Herein, we propose a framework- Dual-Flow Attentive Network with Feature Crossing (DACross), specifically for inferring the chained trip purpose.
+We form trip chains innovatively that treat trip activities and travelled geographic zones as two chains with mutual interactions.
+We propose DACross, which consists of two parallel attentive branches and a co-attentive feature crossing module, for fully learning the intra- and inter-chain dependencies.
+We conducted extensive experiments on four large-scale real-world datasets to evaluate not only the performance of DACross but also the generalizability of the proposed framework among different cities and scenarios.
+Notably, the Experimental results prove the overall superiority of the proposed DACross.

 Joint Research Program No. 1061 at CSIS, UTokyo (Telepoint Pack DB August 2020 by ZENRIN CO.)